Moving to another country can be challenging, and without a significant other by your side, loneliness can creep in.

 The same goes for romantic gestures.
 Gifts?
 Instead of popular ideas like a luxurious box of chocolates, you might get something you would use and enjoy more.

 In the end, everyone can get those cliché gifts, but that Kindle they just got for you?
-That shows that not only does your Dutchie care for you but also listens to what you say and knows what you like! 🤗
+That shows not only that your Dutchie cares for you but also listens to what you say and knows what you like! 🤗

 4. Marriage, mortgage, and kids in the Netherlands

 Okay, this is where things get a little tricky.
-We’re all familiar with the traditional way things go once you’re in a relationship.
+We’re all familiar with the traditional steps in a relationship.

 If you think you’ve found the right person, who you genuinely like spending time with, first you go steady, then after a couple of years, one of you pops the question.
 Then comes the marriage, a mortgage, and a kid or two — or so the media says. 👀